-The Department of Biology currently offers an undergraduate major and a minor in Biology.
-The broadly-based requirements of the major are designed to prepare students for: (1) advanced studies in biology, biomedical sciences, environmental biology, ecology and applied ecology; (2) professional training in medicine, dentistry, optometry, chiropractic, pharmacy, veterinary medicine and other health professions; (3) teaching of biology in secondary schools; or (4) career opportunities in research, biomedical sciences, agriculture, industry, government, and academic institutions.
-The department also has a graduate program leading to the Master of Science.
+The broadly-based requirements of the major in Biology are designed to prepare students for: (1) advanced studies in biology, biomedical sciences, environmental biology, ecology and applied ecology; (2) professional training in medicine, dentistry, optometry, chiropractic, pharmacy, veterinary medicine and other health professions; (3) teaching of biology in secondary schools; or (4) career opportunities in research, biomedical sciences, agriculture, industry, government, and academic institutions.

-Note that before enrolling in any Biology courses that count toward the major or the minor, all students must have earned the following minimum scores on placement tests (or must have successfully completed equivalent coursework): a score of 6 on the reading placement test, a score of 7 on the writing placement test and a score of 30 on the math placement test.
+Please note: Before enrolling in any Biology courses that count toward the major, all students must have earned the following minimum scores on placement tests (or must have successfully completed equivalent coursework): a score of 6 on the reading placement test, a score of 7 on the writing placement test and a score of 30 on the math placement test.

-In addition, students should be aware that a maximum of 18 credit hours of biology courses can be accepted toward the Biology Major in transfer credits, and a maximum of 9 credit hours of transfer credits can be accepted toward the Biology Minor.
+In addition, students should be aware that a maximum of 18 credit hours of biology courses can be accepted toward the Biology major in transfer credits.

 Take a closer look at the Bachelor of Science in Biology and the courses offered toward the degree.

-If you are interested in the program or have questions, please contact Biology.
+If you are interested in the program or have questions, please contact Biology at email@example.com.

 Northeastern Illinois University is home to students from all corners of the world and is one of the most ethnically diverse universities in the nation.
 Our small class sizes, flexible schedules and dedicated faculty can help you succeed in your studies.